-Low Transportation Households
+Low Transportati on Households

 Black 12%

-Hispanic or Latino
+Hispanic or Latino 69

 White 4%

 Estimated percent of households with no vehicle access and living outside high-transit neighborhoods.
-White is White alone, not Hispanic or Latino.
-Black is Black alone, not Hispanic or Latino.
-Hispanic or Latino can be of any race with that ethnicity.
+White is White alone, not Hispanic or Latino and be of any race with that ethnicity.

-Source: SAVI analysis of data from IndyGo, 2015-2019 American Community Survey • Get the data • Created with Datawrapper
+Source: SAVI analysis of data from IndyGo, 2015-2019 American Community Survey • Get the data • Created With Datawrapper

-Black - White: 3.30 Hispanic or Latino - White: 1.60
+Black - White: 3.30